 You should always get independent advice before taking out a loan.

-There are many organisations offering free and independent advice to help you find the best way to deal with your debt problem, like Advice NI or the CAB.
+There are many organisations offering free and independent advice to help you find the best way to deal with your debt problem, like Advice NI.
 Some financial advisers will charge you a fee for their services.

 Used carefully, a consolidation loan can help to put you back in control of your finances.